 When it comes to live imaging, there are always tradeoffs between spatial resolution, temporal resolution, and phototoxicity based on the photon bank as shown to right.
 High imaging speeds are required to capture fast cellular process in order to avoid motion blurring in imaging.
 High spatial resolution is needed to resolve the structure details.
 High signal-to-noise ratios are crucial to have good quality imaging in order to perform computational image analysis.
 Long observation periods are needed to catch the biological process happening in the living specimens.
 Last but not least, low level of light dose is essential to reduce photobleaching of fluorescent probes and minimize phototoxicity to the samples.
 How to deal with the limited photon budget emitted from fluorophores to have the aforementioned tradeoffs inside live specimens efficiently is made even more difficult when the goal is to capture subcellular details.
-Established imaging technologies, such as widefield and confocal microscopy, have significant limitations for in vivo imaging of biological structure and function.
+Established imaging of biological structure and function.
 Since they each illuminate the entire thickness of the specimen, even though high resolution information is obtained from only a single focal plane.
 This results in premature photobleaching and phototoxicity, limiting the duration of the imaging and altering the physiological state of the specimen.
 Thus, there is a great demand for technology which can uncover the complex biological phenomena that require 5D (x, y, z, t, λ) information in either a single- or multicellular context.